How do I apply for a death certificate?

 P7B 6L8

 The cost of ordering a death certificate is listed on the Service Ontario website.
 Death certificates are normally processed within 15 days if you apply online, or it can take between 6 - 8 weeks if you apply in person, by mail or by fax.
-If you would like to receive the certificate within 5 business days, you can pay an additional fee for premium service.
+If you want to receive the certificate within five business days, you can pay an additional fee for premium service and provide proof of urgency.

 For More Information